brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 This internship was one of the coolest experiences in my professional career and I could not have been happier about the outcome of that.
-I made many friends from several different countries, I learned a sh\*it ton of new stuff and I even got paid for it.
+I made many friends from several different countries, I learned a sh\*t ton of new stuff and I even got paid for it.

 Here is a picture of me, a few of my colleagues that joined me after that lucky